 Mark Hart, Ph.D.

-Dr. Mark Hart earned his Bachelor of Science in biology and chemistry from Ouachita Baptist University.
-He earned his Master of Science and Ph.D. in microbiology from Oklahoma State University and Mississippi State University, respectively.
-Upon completion of his doctoral studies, he joined the laboratory of Dr. John J. Iandolo in the Department of Pathology and Microbiology at Kansas State University as an NIH-supported postdoctoral fellow.
-After becoming a research assistant professor at Kansas State University, he then joined the Department of Molecular Biology and Immunology at the University of North Texas Health Science Center at Fort Worth as an assistant professor.
-In 2003, he joined the Division of Microbiology at NCTR.
+Dr. Mark Hart earned a Bachelor of Science in biology and chemistry from Ouachita Baptist University.
+He earned a Master of Science and a Ph.D. in microbiology from Oklahoma State University and Mississippi State University, respectively.
+Upon completion of his doctoral studies, he joined the laboratory of Dr. John J. Iandolo in the Department of Pathology and Microbiology at Kansas State University as a National Institute of Health-supported postdoctoral fellow.
+After becoming a research assistant professor at Kansas State University, he joined the Department of Molecular Biology and Immunology at the University of North Texas Health Science Center at Fort Worth as an assistant professor.
+In 2003, he joined the Division of Microbiology at FDA’s National Center for Toxicological Research (NCTR).
 Dr. Hart currently has an appointment in the Department of Microbiology and Immunology at the University of Arkansas for Medical Sciences as an adjunct assistant professor.

 Professional Societies/National and International Groups